OrderAndCh4oS/Basic-Modular-Scale-Calculator/README.md

-Basic-Modular-Scale-Calculator
+Modular-Scale-Calculator
 ==============================

-A very basic modular scale calculator
+A modular scale calculator